 LUAU RECOMMENDATIONS: There are many luau’s on Maui these are just our favorites!

 Old Lahaina Luau in Lahaina, most popular luau on island.
-Call to reserve a few months in advance, several nights a week:
+Call to reserve a few months in advance.

 VACATION EQUIPMENT RENTALS: